Ingrid-0906/Michegan-University/README.md

 ### ***Prereqs

 #### Software
-To run these codes people will need Python > 3.0 already installed and a GUI, or some similar program, like Jupiter Notebook, Atom or Sublime Text.
+To run these codes people will need Python > 3.0 already installed and a terminal, or some similar program, like Jupiter Notebook, Atom or Sublime Text.

 #### Knownledge
 Have some background in strings, data structure and functions.